 Activate the feature within the Apple branded Health app.
 Here is the amazing thing: Your iPhone has already been keeping track; historical data is auto-populated.
-With most of the other health modules, interaction is required; you may need to download an app, register and launch it to activate settings or enter information.
-For keeping track of your steps, you just need to keep your phone with you.
+With most of the other health modules, interaction is necessary.
+You may need to download an app, register and launch it to activate settings or enter information.
+For keeping track of your steps, just keep your phone with you.

 Motivation to Keep Moving

 Other smartphones may have similar features.
 Here is how to reveal how many steps you have been taking in the Apple Health app: